appmagine/react-jsonapi/README.md

 argument to a query definition function, named `vars` in the examples shown here.

-These are called "variables".
+These are called "variables."
 One set of variables is shared between all queries belonging to a component, and can be accessed using the following attributes of the `queries` prop: